-Some of the factors that change the pain level may seem out of your hands, but you have the chance to choose between such options beforehand.
+Some of the factors that change the pain level may seem out of your hands, but you have the chance to choose between some options beforehand.
 An example is the use of a piercing gun versus a needle.

 It’s definitely better to go with a needle for this type of piercing, as there’s less chance of doing real damage to your cartilage that way.

 Your piercing professional’s experience level will come into play, as top-notch piercers know how to do the job quickly and properly without making it more painful than it needs to be.

 Of course, your mindset will matter, too.
 If you go into an experience really nervous about the pain, you’ll probably find the pain to be pretty bad.
 Have a positive attitude and you’ll likely experience the opposite.

 Fortunately, there are a lot of great ways to deal with the pain of rook piercings.
-A lot of them involve preparing for the piercing itself in a way that will make you comfortable and take your focus off of the pain itself.
+A lot of them involve preparing for the piercing itself in a way that will make you feel at ease and take your focus off of the pain itself.

 Depending on how you like to relax, listening to music can often be a great choice.
-It's also usually very smart to take a friend, family member, or another person that can put you at ease into the piercing room with you.
+Secondly, it’s usually very smart to take a friend or family member that can comfort you, while you are having the procedure done.
 Make sure to ask your piercing specialist first, of course.

 Your mind is a huge contributor to any painful experience and can also help you deal with pain in a much more effective way.
 Try to think positively and make sure that you’ve learned about the piercing process ahead of time.
 There’s nothing more unnerving than the unknown, after all!